Home

 General precautions

-Always follow the general precautions and contraindication guidance for the taping you use.
+Always follow the general precautions and contraindication guidance for the tape you use.

 4